mar7inb/activedirectory/README.md

    https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019

    https://www.microsoft.com/en-us/software-download/windows10 - you will need to convert this to ISO so please google how to do that, very simple process.

-3.
+   IMPORTANT: Make sure to save all of these files to your desktop.

+2. Creat a VM called DC with Oracle Virtual